syler11/MS2-Matching-Game/readme.md

 ## **2. UX - User Experience**
 ### User stories
 #### First-time users
-1. As first-time user, I want to play and enjoy the game.
+1. As first-time user, I want to understand the objective of the game.
-2. As first-time user, I want to understand the objective of the game.
+2. As first-time user, I want to try all different level.
-3. As first-time user, I want to try all different level.
+3. As first-time user, I want to able to play on any devices reagrdless the screen size.
-4. As first-time user, I want to able to play on any devices reagrdless the screen size.
+4. As first-time user, I want to see able to follow my progress with steps and score count.
-5. As first-time user, I want to see able to follow my progress with steps and score count.
+5. As first-time user, I want to see how long does it take to complete the game.
-6. As first-time user, I want to see how long does it take to complete the game.
+6. As first-time user, I want to navigate the website easily.
-7. As first-time user, I want to navigate the website easily.
+7. As first-time user, I want to get feedbavk that the game is completed.

 ##### Returning visitor
 8. As a regular visitor, I want to mesaure my time to see my progress.